breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 Some examples of where this can help:

-- **Defining a new tech lead role:** start with what problem the tech lead will work to solve, not what duties they will do.
+- **Defining a new role:** start with what problem the role will work to solve, not what duties it will do.

-- **Evaluating a new project:** start with what problem the project addresses, not what you plan to implement.

 - **Making a process change:** start with the pains of the current process, not what you want the new process to be.

+- **Creating a new initiative:** start with what problem the initiative tries to solve, not what projects you plan to implement.